 In Pennsylvania, competent adults have the right to decide whether to accept, reject or discontinue medical care and treatment.
 If you do not wish to undergo a certain procedure or to receive a certain type of treatment, you have the right to make your wishes known to your doctor or other health care provider and generally to have those wishes respected.

 There may be times, however, when a person cannot make his or her wishes known to a health care provider.
 For example, a person may be unconscious or too badly injured to tell his or her doctor what kind of care or treatment he or she would like to receive or under what circumstances that doctor should withhold care or treatment.
-In these cases, legal documents such as advance directives play critical roles in make sure your wishes will be followed.
+In these cases, legal documents such as advance directives play critical roles in making sure your wishes will be followed.

 An advance directive may take many forms.
 In Pennsylvania, two types are specifically authorized: (1) a living will, also known as an advance directive for health care and (2) a durable power of attorney for health care.